-In cases when the destination user is not currently registered in the IM CN subsystem, the I-CSCF may assign a temporary S-CSCF to perform the service control on behalf of the intended destination.
+In cases when the destination user is not currently registered in the IM CN subsystem, the I-CSCF may assign a temporary S-CSCF to invoke the service logic on behalf of the intended destination.
 This temporary S-CSCF takes the role of S-CSCF#2 in the following information flow.